The Finiteness Threshold Width of Lattice Polytopes: The finiteness threshold width in dimension 4

 In particular, every hollow $3$-polytope has width $\le 3$ and those of width three are contained in one of $\mathcal{M}_{3}$, $\mathcal{M}_{5}$, $\mathcal{M}_{6}$, $\mathcal{M}_{9}$ and $\mathcal{M}_{10}$.
 These five polytopes are pictured in Figure~\ref{fig:max-hollow}, taken from~\cite{AKW15}.
 (The coordinate system in the figure is not the same as in the definition)

-A priori there could be proper subpolytopes of one of these five that still have width three, but we have checked computationally that this does not happen.
-A computer-free proof is also possible, as we sketch below.
+A priori there could be proper subpolytopes of one of these five that still have width three, but it is not difficult to prove that this is not the case:

-\begin{remark} In fact, we enumerated, using polymake~\cite{polymake}, all subpolytopes of $M_1,\ldots,M_{12}$ of width $\geq 2$ ordered by size.
-Our width algorithm is included in releases of Polymake starting with version 3.0 as a property of a polytope with command \texttt{LATTICE\_WIDTH}.
-The lists and the algorithms we used to compute them can be found on \url{http://ehrhart.math.fu-berlin.de/Research/Data/}. \end{remark}

 \begin{lemma} The only lattice hollow $3$-polytopes of width $> 2$ are $\mathcal{M}_{3}$, $\mathcal{M}_{5}$, $\mathcal{M}_{6}$, $\mathcal{M}_{9}$ and $\mathcal{M}_{10}$, and they have width three. \end{lemma}